sk89q/plumeria/README.md

 Plumeria is a fun & practical Discord bot for your Discord server.
 As Plumeria is fairly powerful, it is meant to be self-hosted by running the software on your computer or, preferably, on some sort of server.

+Writing new commands or plugins for Plumeria is also very easy.
+Plumeria is written in Python 3.

-The software is designed to work on Windows, Mac OS X, and Linux.
+Plumeria is designed to work on Windows, Mac OS X, and Linux.

 ![Plumeria Help](readme/help.png)